Hello!

 These nests are for wild, native beneficial insects.
 We call them “beneficial” because it includes both pollinators, which help our plants reproduce, but also predators of pests.
 While bees are well-known pollinators, many wasp species are also beneficial, helpful insects that eat caterpillars feeding on our crops.

 Most of these beneficial insect species are actually solitary, meaning that they build nests for themselves and don’t live in colonies like the better-known Honeybees or Hornets.
-In North America, the only really social species (living in a colony) are honeybees and bumblebees – the rest for the most part live in solitary nests.
-The mother bee will go around collecting pollen and nectar from flowers and build a little “energy ball” of food.
+In North America, most of our bee species live in solitary nests and not in large colonies.
+For these solitary bees, the mother bee will go around collecting pollen and nectar from flowers and build a little “energy ball” of food.
 Or if she’s a wasp she’ll collect insects for food instead of pollen and nectar.
 She’ll then stash the food in the nest, lay an egg on that ball, and close it off in a little room.
 She’ll keep doing that for all of her eggs throughout the season, and then close off the nest.
 The eggs will develop over winter and emerge in the following spring as adults and the cycle continues.
+This difference in nesting stradegy (compared to honeybees) means differences in behavior and importantly aggression.
+Because they have to care for their offspring entirely themsevles, and don’t have a hive of others to continue without them, these insects have to be much more careful and therefore, they are much less likely to sting.

-Here are some pictures of the outside and inside of these nests:
+Here are some pictures of these bees in the wild:

 About this Project